 How do I become a proofreader with no experience?

-Things like how to create your own proofreading website, how to set your proofreading rates, how to market yourself as a proofreader, how to land your first clients, all about proofreading taxes, and more.
+Learn how to create a proofreading website, set rates, market yourself, land clients, handle taxes, and more.

 How do I get my first proofreading job?